Beyond Motion Cues and Structural Sparsity: Revisiting Small Moving Target Detection: Experiment

 \subsubsection{Datasets}

-In this paper, we validate the effectiveness and generalization ability of the proposed TenRPCANet on two highly challenging downstream tasks: multi-frame infrared small target detection and space object detection, which differ significantly in both target characteristics and motion patterns.
-For the multi-frame infrared small target detection task, we evaluate our method on two highly challenging benchmarks, NUDT-MIRSDT \cite{li2023direction} and NUDT-MIRSDT-HiNo \cite{li2025probing}, both of which feature complex cluttered backgrounds and low signal-to-noise ratios.
-For the space object detection task, we conduct experiments on the Synthesis Set and the Real Optical Set \cite{chen2024convolutional}, where the latter is collected by a spaceborne observation platform and reflects realistic imaging conditions in near-Earth orbit.
+In this paper, we validate the effectiveness and generalization ability of the proposed TenRPCANet on two highly challenging downstream tasks: multi-frame infrared small target detection and space debris detection, which differ significantly in both target characteristics and motion patterns.
+For the multi-frame infrared small target detection task, we evaluate our method on two highly challenging benchmarks, NUDT-MIRSDT \cite{li2023direction} and NUDT-MIRSDT-HiNo \cite{li2025probing}, both of which feature complex cluttered backgrounds and low signal-to-noise ratios (as shown in Fig. \ref{fig:IR}).
+The NUDT-MIRSDT dataset \cite{li2023direction} contains 120 sequences, each consisting of 100 frames.
+The test set is divided into two subsets according to SNR: one with 8 sequences (SNR < 3) and the other with 12 sequences (SNR between 3 and 10), with an average SNR of 7.
+The NUDT-MIRSDT-HiNo dataset \cite{li2025probing} introduces strong structured noise based on the same sequences, following the same data split, and has an average SNR of 3.24 in the test set.

+For the space debris detection task, we conduct experiments on the SSTD-S (Synthesis Set) and the SSTD-R (Real Optical Set) \cite{chen2024convolutional}.
+The SSTD-S dataset is generated by simulating physical imaging processes, producing targets with varying intensities, distributions, streak orientations, and lengths.
+Gaussian white noise is added to model background clutter, while target appearance and intensity profiles remain consistent across frames.
+Following the official protocol, the training set contains 750 sequences, and the test set contains 600 sequences.
+Each sequence consists of 20 frames of size \(1024\times1024\), with corresponding mask annotations.
+The SSTD-R dataset is collected by a spaceborne observation platform in low Earth orbit.
+It includes 70 training sequences and 21 test sequences, each containing 10 to 30 frames of size \(1024\times1024\).
+Ground-truth annotations are provided by the Changchun Satellite Observatory based on a space debris observation database.
+The images have been pre-processed following standard space object processing pipelines to suppress stray light and smear effects.